4 - Introduction to emissions accounting

 The governance of the accounting step is part of the overall governance of the Bilan Carbone® approach presented previously.

-The governance of this step does not differ according to the organization's maturity levels.
-In all cases, the project officers or external providers are responsible for collecting data from the organization's collaborators, with the help of the coordinator if needed.
-Once the data are collected, these same project officers or external providers select the emission factors, quantify the uncertainties, and obtain the assessment result as well as the desired associated exports.
+The governance of this step does not differ according to the organisation's maturity levels.
+In all cases, the project officers or external service providers are responsible for collecting data from the organisation's employees, with the help of the coordinator if needed.
+Once the data are collected, these same project officers or external service providers select the emission factors, quantify the uncertainties, and obtain the assessment result as well as the desired associated exports.

-Management does not need to be involved during this step, unless access to certain data requires their approval.
+Management does not need to be involved during this step, except if access to certain data requires its approval.

 Stakeholder engagement related to the Accounting steps

-Two Stakeholder engagement actions take place during the accounting steps, and are part of the programming of the Stakeholder engagement phases presented previously.
+Two stakeholder engagement actions take place during the accounting steps, and are part of the scheduling of the stakeholder engagement phases presented previously.

 one upstream of step 4 therefore at the launch of data collection

-the other downstream of step 4, starting from the construction of the emissions profile therefore for the interim reporting.
+the other downstream of step 4, starting from the construction of the emission profile therefore for the intermediate reporting.

 Requirements related to the Accounting steps

-For reminder, here is the summary of requirements and recommendations, for each maturity level.
+As a reminder, here is the summary of the requirements and recommendations, for each maturity level.
 These criteria are explained in detail in the following sub-sections.

 Accounting: